sudorandom/kmcd.dev/content/posts/2024/http-from-scratch/index.md

 Hello World!
 ```

+After writing most of this article, I finally realized that I never even attempted to test my web server using a real web browser.
+It seems like the only major browser that still supports HTTP/0.9 is Firefox, so let's see it!

+{{< image src="firefox.png" width="600px" class="center" >}}

+**Yes, it works!** Success!

 ## Implementing an HTTP/0.9 Client

-Now that we've made a server and used existing clients, we might as well make a client in Go as well.
+Now that we've made a server and used existing clients, we might as well make a client in Go.
 Don't worry, this one is super simple:

 ```go
 conn, err := net.Dial("tcp", "127.0.0.1:9000")